The information on this page was provided by the law school.

 Student Services and Organizations

-Dean of Students Erin Keyes and her staff are available to assist students, including LLM students, with settling into the Law School as well as with any personal or academic issues that may arise; the Student Services staff also provides support for student events and activities sponsored by student organizations.
+Dean of Students Erin Keyes and her staff are available to assist students, including LLM students, with settling into the Law School as well as with any personal or academic issues that may arise; the Student Affairs staff also provides support for student events and activities sponsored by student organizations.